yzhenli/dsci-100-project/README.md

-# Using age, resting blood pressure and maximum heart rate to classify heart disease patients from Switzerland
+# Using serum cholesterol and resting blood pressure to classify heart disease patients from Cleveland